It’s Thursday and it’s a good day to talk about the health benefits of sassafras.

 Here is my list of the health benefits of sassafras.

-1. Sassafras Is Good For Skin Care
+2. May Be Good For Skin Care

 Sassafras contains tannic acid and sassafrid which are thought to be beneficial in protecting your skin.